markheath/midifilesplitter/README.md

 Here is a step by step guide on how to make use of the Session Drummer and Pattern Brush patterns in [EZdrummer](http://www.ezdrummer.com/index.asp).

-# Select one of the output options in MIDI File Splitter that will create files in subfolders
+ * Select one of the output options in MIDI File Splitter that will create files in subfolders
-# You may also want to select to set all MIDI note durations to 1, and all MIDI events to channel 1 to improve compatibility between EZdrummer and SONAR.
+ * You may also want to select to set all MIDI note durations to 1, and all MIDI events to channel 1 to improve compatibility between EZdrummer and SONAR.
-# In Windows Explorer, browse to the Session Drummer's Drum Styles folder.
+ * In Windows Explorer, browse to the Session Drummer's Drum Styles folder.
 (On my computer this is: _C:\Program Files\Cakewalk\Shared MIDI Plugins_)
-# Select all the files and drag them into MIDI File Splitter</li>
+ * Select all the files and drag them into MIDI File Splitter
-# Take all the created folders of MIDI files and put them into the EZdrummer _My Midi Files_ folder, perhaps under another subdirectory called "Session Drummer". (e.g. _C:\Program Files\Toontrack\EZDrummer\Midi\MY MIDIFILES\Session Drummer_)
+ * Take all the created folders of MIDI files and put them into the EZdrummer _My Midi Files_ folder, perhaps under another subdirectory called "Session Drummer". (e.g. _C:\Program Files\Toontrack\EZDrummer\Midi\MY MIDIFILES\Session Drummer_)
-# Now browse to the Pattern Brush Patterns folder (On my computer this is _C:\Program Files\Cakewalk\SONAR 5 Studio Edition\Pattern Brush Patterns_)
+ * Now browse to the Pattern Brush Patterns folder (On my computer this is _C:\Program Files\Cakewalk\SONAR 5 Studio Edition\Pattern Brush Patterns_)
-# Select all and drag them into MIDI File Splitter
+ * Select all and drag them into MIDI File Splitter
-# Again take all the created folders and put them into EZdrummer's My MIDI files folder, under a different subdirectory. (e.g _C:\Program Files\Toontrack\EZDrummer\Midi\MY MIDIFILES\Pattern Brush_)
+ * Again take all the created folders and put them into EZdrummer's My MIDI files folder, under a different subdirectory. (e.g _C:\Program Files\Toontrack\EZDrummer\Midi\MY MIDIFILES\Pattern Brush_)

 ![](ezdrummer_patterns.jpg)

 ## Version History

-New versions of MIDI File Splitter can be found at [http://www.codeplex.com/naudio](http://www.codeplex.com/naudio).
+New versions of MIDI File Splitter can be found at [https://github.com/naudio/NAudio/](https://github.com/naudio/NAudio/).

 * v0.01 - 4 Oct 2006
 	* First public beta release